Ecoomber327/car-dealership/README.md

 The car's VIN number serves as the key to the Hash Table.

-Once the Hash Table is full, it will call the resize function of the Hash Table class.
+Once the Hash Table is full, it will automatically call the resize function of the Hash Table class.